Skip to content

 One instance is created and shared across the entire application:

-@service # lifetime="singleton" is the default
+@injectable # lifetime="singleton" is the default

 class Database: